Public Security Law: Research Program

 On the one hand, public security law serves to protect the fundamental rights of individuals and the functioning of our legal institutions and democratic processes.
 The dangers posed by the developments mentioned above challenge this function of public security law.
 This is obvious with regard to the internationalization of terrorism and crime and to the increase in vulnerability due to digitalization, but it is also true with regard to the fragmentation of western societies, a phenomenon that is especially challenging to our democratic processes.
 Public security law must adapt to the dynamic of these trends.

 On the other hand, some of the newly developed instruments of public security law themselves challenge individual and collective autonomy and rule-of-law values.
 They often come with unintended consequences that infringe on the fundamental rights of those whom they aim to protect.
 They can undermine rule-of-law standards that are in danger of collapsing in the face of national security threats.
-Due to the secrecy inevitably association with their function, some instruments – especially those of intelligence agencies – are notoriously difficult to control by means of legal or democratic processes.
+Some instruments especially of the intelligence agencies are notoriously difficult to submit to legal or democratic control due to their functionally inevitable secrecy.

 Some of the answers to these challenges will also have to be dialectical.
 On occasion, instruments must be modified in order to comply with existing legal standards.
 The greater challenge, however, lies in developments that call for changes to the legal standards themselves.
 Is it possible to develop anti-discrimination doctrines that remain true to their aims but allow for the processing of incriminated information in big data based security technologies?
 How should the fundamental right to data protection be conceptualized and protected in public security law in a world in which personal data is collected and marketed in ubiquitous ways, especially by multinational data monopolists?